 What advice can you share?

+Understanding the basics of how to start a project management business and how to manage project managers are necessary first steps to take.
+Have any additional information on how to improve your project management skills?
 Let's keep the conversation going here!
 Share your advice and thoughts in the comments below.
 Tell us what you'd add to this list, or expand upon a piece of advice that really resonated with you.

 *Note: Some of the above responses have been slightly modified for clarity, grammar, and length.